Welcome to the Buffalo Sector of the United States Border Patrol.

 This site provides Sector-related information, including Sector operations, Sector contact information, and where our stations are located.

-Thank you for visiting the Buffalo Sector web site.
+Thank you for visiting the Buffalo Sector webpage.

 Brian S. Hastings